urduhack/urdu-characters/README.md

 - `URDU_ALPHABET` set contains 44  characters.
 - `URDU_PUNCTUATION` set contains 6 PUNCTUATION characters.
 - `DIACRITICS` set contains 4 basic characters.

-## Contributing

-All contributions are more than welcomed.
-Contributions may close an issue, fix a bug (reported or not reported), improve the existing code and so on.

-## Bugs and feature requests

-Have a bug or a feature request?
-If you wish to remove or update some thing, please file an issue first before sending a PR on the repo. [[please open a new issue](https://github.com/urduhack/urdu-characters/issues/new)]

 ## Python2 vs Python3